jbterrylin/LuluSimpleAccountingSystem/README.md

 # LuluSimpleAccountingSystem

-thing to do:
-    save should be delete and save
-    let processor become singleton

 This is simple accounting system (Can call it accounting? im not sure also hahaha).
-Do in 1 day.
+Main function done in 1 day.
+But keep 加花 hahahah
 Easy to input.
 Out data and processed data in csv.

 What it do: